POL1131 : Studying Political Economy: Ideas, Theories and Skills

 The module introduces students to the study of political economy as it examines the life, ideas and legacy of Adam Smith, Karl Marx and John Maynard Keynes.
 The module also discusses more contemporary views on neoliberalism, globalization and the on-going global economic crisis.
-In addition, the module is focused on developing key study skills, including effective note taking, essay writing and delivering presentations.
+In addition, the module is focused on developing key study skills, including effective note taking and essay writing.

 Outline of syllabus:

 1. What is political economy?
-An introduction to POL 1031 (Time management)
+An introduction to POL1131

-4. Karl Marx and the crisis of capitalism (Essay writing and referencing)
+6. Karl Marx and the crisis of capitalism

-5. John Maynard Keynes and the Great Depression (Presentations)
+7. John Maynard Keynes and the Great Depression

 |Scheduled Learning And Teaching Activities||Small group teaching||10||1:00||10:00||N/A|